Afrikaners: Political

 The vast majority of Afrikaners supported the Democratic Alliance (DA), the official opposition party, in the 2014 general election.
 The DA is a liberal party and a full member of Liberal International.

 Smaller numbers are involved in nationalist or separatist political organisations.
 The Freedom Front Plus (FF+) is an Afrikaner ethnic political party which lobbies for minority rights to be extended to Afrikaners.
 The FF+ is also leading the Volkstaat initiative and is closely associated with the small town of Orania.
-Then-Freedom Front Plus leader Dr Pieter Mulder served as Deputy Minister of Agriculture, Forestry and Fisheries in the Cabinet of President Jacob Zuma from 2009 to 2014.
+Then-Freedom Front Plus leader Pieter Mulder served as Deputy Minister of Agriculture, Forestry and Fisheries in the Cabinet of President Jacob Zuma from 2009 to 2014.

-Very few Afrikaans-speaking white South Africans vote for the ruling ANC.
+Very few Afrikaners vote for the ruling ANC.
 Some prominent Afrikaner ANC politicians include Derek Hanekom, Marthinus van Schalkwyk, Andries Nel, Gert Oosthuizen and Carl Niehaus.

 In an online poll of the Beeld newspaper during November 2012, in which nearly 11,000 Afrikaners participated, 42% described themselves as conservative and 36% as liberal.

 In the 2019 general elections, the FF+'s support surged in former strongholds of the DA.
 Senior FF+ member Philip van Staden said that his party had grown significantly in the election due to the DA leader Mmusi Maimane's positions on race and ethnic identity resulting in the estrangement of many Afrikaans-speaking white voters.
 The party has since gone on to win previous DA wards with concentrated Afrikaner populations.